codecontemplator/ce-toy/Readme.md

 ```

 It might be worth taking a pause here just to contemplate what we got so far.
 We have an expressive language that has been bootstrapped from the host language.
 The rules can be expressed in a terse and clear manner without having to worry about implementation details of how it will be executed.
+Rules are also composable; a chain of rules is just another rule which simplifies reasoning.
 Moreover, the rules are entirely pure and free of side effects; in fact the rules are just a data structure.

 ## Evaluation of rules